AdobeDocs/express-add-ons-docs/src/pages/references/apireference copy.md

 <InlineAlert slots="text" variant="success"/>

 Each API section includes the **Interface** definition as well as a **Example** tab to show an example of how the interface can be used.
-Please also see the [code samples](guides/develop/samples) for more in-depth references on using the Add-on SDK APIs.
+Please also see the [code samples](guides/develop/samples) for more in-depth references on using the add-on SDK APIs.

 ## Introduction
-The Add-on SDK is available as a hosted JavaScript module on a CDN.
+The add-on SDK is available as a hosted JavaScript module on a CDN.
 It's referenced with an `import` statement in either an HTML `<script>` tag or in the list of imports in the JavaScript source.
 However, you don't need to worry about adding the reference, assuming you created your project with the CLI, since it will already be imported for you based on the template you chose.

 But for reference, below are some examples of how it can be imported for use.